Freedom of Information Order (Philippines): People's FOI Manual

-Process of Requesting Information
+Process of requesting information

 Filipino citizens may access government information either through the standard (paper-based) platform or the Electronic FOI (eFOI) Portal.

 The request for access to a government document by any member of the public shall be in writing and must include the name and contact information of the requesting party, a valid proof of his identification, the specific information being requested, and the reason or purpose for the request for information.
 Upon receiving the application, the government official must provide reasonable assistance to the requesting party, and shall respond and notify the applicant of their decision in relation to the request within 15 working days of receiving the request.
 If access has been denied wholly or in part, reasons must be provided to the applicant.
-The oOder states: "No request for information shall be denied unless it clearly falls under any of the exceptions listed in the inventory or updated inventory of exceptions."
+The Order states: "No request for information shall be denied unless it clearly falls under any of the exceptions listed in the inventory or updated inventory of exceptions."

 The 15 working day response period may be extended to additional 20 working days, in cases where the information being requested requires extensive research or examination of voluminous records.
 The response period may also be prolonged in the event of unexpected disruption to government services.
 The government official is then required to notify the applicant of the extension.
 Failure to notify the requesting party of the action taken on the request within the response period will be viewed as a denial of the request.

-Sanctions for Non-Compliance
+Sanctions for non-compliance

 Pursuant to the Order, failure to comply with its provisions may be a ground for administrative and disciplinary sanctions against any erring public officer based on the Revised Rules on Administrative Cases in the Civil Service.

-Remedies in Case of Denial
+Remedies in case of denial

 A person whose request for access to information has been denied may file an appeal to the Central Appeals and Review Committee of the concerned agency.

 Written appeal must be filed by the same person making the request within 15 calendar days from the notice of denial or from the lapse of the period to respond to the request.
 The appeal shall be decided within 30 working days from the filing of said written appeal.
 Failure of such person or office to decide within the period shall be deemed a denial of the appeal.

 Upon exhaustion of administrative appeal remedies, the requesting party may file the appropriate judicial action in accordance with the Rules of Court.